ED files charge sheet against Mohali firm, directors in money laundering case

-NEW DELHI: The Enforcement Directorate (ED) has filed a charge sheet against a Mohali-based company and its directors on charges of money laundering linked to a case of alleged possession of Government seals and stamps, the agency said on Monday.
+NEW DELHI, June 15: The Enforcement Directorate (ED) has filed a charge sheet against a Mohali-based company and its directors on charges of money laundering linked to a case of alleged possession of Government seals and stamps, the agency said on Monday.

 The prosecution complaint (charge sheet) has been filed before a special Prevention of Money Laundering Act (PMLA) court in Punjab against the firm Seabird International Pvt Ltd and its directors Pirtpal Singh and Gurinder Singh.